sihyun-yu/REPA/README.md

   --guidance-high=0.7
 ```

 We also provide the SiT-XL/2 checkpoint (trained for 4M iterations) used in the final evaluation.
-It will be automatically downloaed if you do not specify `--ckpt`.
+It will be automatically download if you do not specify `--ckpt`.

 ### Note